All Collections

 7.8 Unforeseen Uncontrollable Circumstances

-Any team or school that is impacted by situation that is entirely out of their control (ex: inclement weather, real-life threats, etc.) must contact PlayVS as soon as it is safe to do so.
-A player or coach should submit a ticket to the Customer Experience team and notify League Officials.
+Any team or school that is impacted by a situation that is entirely out of their control (ex: inclement weather, real-life threats, etc.) must contact PlayVS as soon as it is safe to do so.
+A player or Adult Sponsor should submit a ticket to the Customer Experience team and notify League Officials.

 PlayVS will request proof of the uncontrollable circumstance to verify the situation, from which League Officials will review all of the information to provide a fair ruling to those impacted.